Summer is here, friends! Hopefully you’ll take a well-deserved vacation, or at least hit the pool.

 The big downside to Type II vests is that they are very bulky and restrictive – especially around the neck – and most kids initially resist when donning them for the first time.
 Not to worry though; with enough repetition, they’ll get used to it over time.

 Completing the set, a Type III device is a “flotation aid” that can be used for preschoolers who have more body control and some swimming skills, with the caveat that they will not automatically turn a child upright in the water when immersed.

 Most life jackets for children 30+ lbs are Type III devices.
-When boating, especially in rough seas, I’d always opt for a Type II device no matter how good of a swimmer your child is.
+But when boating, especially in rough seas, I’d always opt for a Type II device no matter how good of a swimmer your child is.